 Several candidate elimination techniques concentrate on bent regions pictured above.
 The bent region methods are aided by a bv map, but also utilize almost locked sets (ALS).
-The bv is a simple form of ALS.
 An ALS is a set of n cells in a box or line holding (n+1) values.
+The bv is an n = 1 form of ALS.
 The candidate eliminations of bent region methods are often based on the fact that an ALS can lose only one of its values, and when it does, its other values are locked, i.e. cannot be removed, because one of their candidates is true.

 Sue de Coq

 In Sue de Coq we look for a box/line intersection that contains two bv or small ALS in its line remainders, each with two values matching a separate pair of values in the intersection.
 Each ALS limits the intersection to only one of its values, so we call these alternates, and describe the contents of the intersection as

 with a and b representing one alternative pair, and c and d representing the other.
 For a Sue de Coq, the intersection must be limited to a single value N left for the third cell after one of each alternative value is removed.
 In the intersection N can be a slink, an aligned triple, or even a clue.

 In this typical example from Frank Longo’s The Nastiest Sudoku Book Ever, puzzle 640, the Sc4 intersection is known to contain